 4.2.
-New Relic will have established methods to: (i) enable Customer to use encryption on Customer Data in transit, and (ii) securely hash passwords in storage following industry standard practices (e.g. scrypt) as described in the Documentation.
+New Relic will have established methods to: (i) enable Customer to use encryption on Customer Data in transit from Customer's environment to New Relic, and (ii) securely hash passwords in storage following industry standard practices (e.g. scrypt) as described in the Documentation.
 Server certificate-based authentication is used as part of the TLS encryption with a trusted certificate authority.

 4.3.
 New Relic receives and processes data in accordance with the Agreement and the Services as described in the Documentation.
 New Relic permits customers to delete personal data in accordance with applicable privacy laws as further described in the Documentation.
 In the event of error in personal data sent in Customer Data Customers may request personal data deletion and re-send data that is accurate.

 4.4.
 Additional information for Customer data control and encryption, including encryption of data at rest, is available on New Relic's Security Guide.